-It is always better to save a tooth whenever possible, but sometimes extraction is the only option.
+It is always better to save a tooth whenever possible, but sometimes an extraction is the only option.
 We won’t make this recommendation lightly, and we do so only after exhausting all other possibilities for treatment.

 Rest assured, you are in good hands with Columbus, MS dentist Dr. Patrick Shipp.
 He and his team will do their best to make your extraction procedure as comfortable as possible.

-Situations Where an Extraction Might Be Necessary
+Situations Where a Tooth Extraction Might Be Necessary

 Sometimes, as much as we would prefer to save your tooth, extraction might be inevitable.
 The following are some situations where dental extraction might be necessary: